satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 Since Gatsby 4 you can do [server side rendering](https://www.gatsbyjs.com/docs/how-to/rendering-options/using-server-side-rendering/) of pages.
 This means, the page gets rendered at runtime, and not at buildtime.

-When serving a page via SSR, efficient caching becomes crucial as the browser won’t show anything until the whole page is rendered on the server and delivered to the browser.
+When serving a page via SSR, efficient caching becomes crucial as the browser won't show anything until the whole page is rendered on the server and delivered to the browser.
 Caching can be done on multiple levels in your architecture, in this article we will focus on caching at the edge with a CDN.

 If you host your Gatsby page with Gatsby Cloud, you have a CDN out of the box.
-The CDN is powered by Fastly, but that’s just an implementation detail.
+The CDN is powered by Fastly, but that's just an implementation detail.
 Caching for your static (SSG) or deferred (DSG) pages is done automatically, so no need to configure anything here.
 But if you want to do SSR, you need to take care of the correct caching behavior by yourself.